 Data analytics software can turn your wholesale distribution data into actionable intelligence.

-NB: This is an excerpt from our latest eBook: 'Data analytics software for wholesale distribution businesses'.
+NB: This is an excerpt from our eBook: 'Data analytics software for wholesale distribution businesses'.
 To download the eBook, click here.

 The wholesale distribution industry is a massive business, totaling over $5.35 trillion in 2015, and according to some estimates, there are more than 330,000 companies in the industry.